cloudfoundry/bosh/bat/README.md

 If BAT_FAST is set, the stemcell & release will not be deleted between each spec.
 This speeds up testing considerably!

-For help troubleshooting test failures, set BAT_DEBUG.
-For more verbosity, set BAT_DEBUG to "verbose".

 If you want the tests to use a specifc bosh cli (versus the default picked up in the shell PATH), set BAT_BOSH_BIN to the `bosh` path.

 ## BAT_DEPLOYMENT_SPEC